xinyee20/tp/docs/team/xinyee20.md

   * Justification: This feature improves the product significantly because it is helps a user to apply commands to students without needing to type in the name and matriculation number of students which may be very long and tedious to type, increasing the efficiency of lessons.
   * Highlights: The implementation of this feature was rather challenging.
-As we import our application data from excel sheets, we use `Set` to store the data which resulted in the data list being unordered.
-This made the application confusing to the user and indexing unreliable.
-I looked into the usage of `Comparator` to sort the list and made use of `LinkedHashSet` so that all the `Lesson`s, `Student`s, `StudentInfo`s are sorted in the list shown in the GUI.
-Another highlight is that implementing index on top of name and matriculation number resulted in many permutations of the usage of the commands.
+As we import our application data from excel sheets, the usage of `Set` to store the data resulted in the data list being unordered.
+I had to look into the usage of `Comparator` to sort the list and made use of `LinkedHashSet` so that all the `Lesson`s, `Student`s, `StudentInfo`s are sorted in the list shown in the GUI.
-                More rigorous testing had to be done and more conditions were added to cover the various scenarios.
+                Another highlight is that implementing index on top of name and matriculation number resulted in many permutations of the usage of the commands, which requires more rigorous testing and conditions to cover the various scenarios.

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2021s1.github.io/tp-dashboard/#breakdown=true&search=xinyee20&sort=groupTitle&sortWithin=title&since=2020-08-14&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other)